The VBA Curve Tracer Project

 May 18th

 I was away from home for a few days and otherwise busy with other chores.
 I also spend a lot of time writing the instructions that will help users to build the instrument and a list of instructions for Mark to update the schematics and the silkscreens to make it all more logical and self explanatory.
 I did however complete the wiring between the Main board and the Sandwich.
 Since then I have been testing the functionality step-by-step.
 As to be expected, I ran into a few snags on the way, like incorrectly installed parts.
-It turns out that the special LED's we use on the back of the Face plate have a very poor indication of what the cathode side is.
+It turns out that the special reverse mounted LED's we use on the back of the Face plate have a very poor indication of what the cathode side is.
 As luck would have it, three out of four were flipped.
 I can't really blame Mark for getting it wrong because the cathode indication is very difficult to determine.
 Another issue that I have is that I can't yet get the full maximum voltage of 200V.
-I though we fixed that in the 10x10 version, but it's still there.
-We know we have a tolerance issue with the Volt potmeter, so we need to account for those +/-10% deviations.
+I thought we fixed that in the 10x10 version, but it's still there.
+We know we have a tolerance issue with the Volt potmeter resistance, so we need to account for those +/-10% deviations.

 May 10th